ssantichaivekin/halite3/README.md

 I regret doing this, as bots grow to become better at fighting among themselves and not against the general leaderboard.

+The code is divided into three main parts:

+1. The navigator.
+The navigator answers where a ship should go by looking at the states of the map.
+It receives a ship assigned status and location, among other things, and assign a direction to the ship.

+2. The movement map.
+The movement receives the directional intent of every ship and resolves them as needed.
+It also takes care of not hitting enemy ships in a 4-player settings.
+When two ships is aiming to go to the same position, we raise a conflict.
+The job of the movement map is to resolve conflicts.

+3. The main.
+The main glues everything together.

 See the bot in action at [https://halite.io/user/?user_id=2892](https://halite.io/user/?user_id=2892)

 Advice for myself next year: